Direct-Debit-Crypto/tronDirectDebit/README.md

 ## Hackthon Tron Grand
 This project was develop as part of Hackthon Tron Grand Season 3.
 This is a MVP (Minimal Viable Product) in order to validate the idea behind.

+#Future Implementation
+Direct Debits
+Add Direct Debit

+List My Vendors
+Add Vendor -- NOT IMPLEMENTED -- any address in TRX is a vendor Add Invoice (You must know the provider -maybe add tags for providers)

 # License Details
 You are solely responsible to check he license of each dependency that this project use.